-Dyce Academy maintains close links with businesses in the local community.
-These have included Aberdeen Marriot Hotel, British Airports Authority, Aker Solutions, Expro, Apache and BP.
+Dyce Academy maintains close links with a number of businesses in the local community.
+We currently have formal business partnerships with P&J Live and Clydesdale Bank/Virgin Money and we are a BP Link School.
 These links have proved of immense benefit to both school curriculum and extra-curricular activities.